ET-z/engg1340-119/README.md

 Choose the difficulty of the AI when starting the game, there are 3 modes to be chosen from.

+### Difficulties

-> 1. Dumb AI: Always shoots the player
+1. Dumb AI: Always shoots the player
-> 2. Random AI: Flips a coin to shoot himself or the player
+2. Random AI: Flips a coin to shoot himself or the player
-> 3. Smart AI: Keeps track of live and blank shells remaining an considers probability.
+3. Smart AI: Keeps track of live and blank shells remaining an considers probability.

->     Controls:
+### Controls:

->     Use the arrow keys to navigate your inventory
+    Use the arrow keys to navigate your inventory
->     E/e -> Pick up and use an item
+    E/e -> Pick up and use an item
->     Enter/ Space -> Initiate shooting, choose 1 to shoot yourself, choose 2 to shoot The Dealer.
+    Enter/ Space -> Initiate shooting, choose 1 to shoot yourself, choose 2 to shoot The Dealer.

 > [!NOTE]
 > For the best experience, we recommend playing the official [soundtrack](https://www.youtube.com/watch?app=desktop&v=tZmq052Cf_Q&ab_channel=Tobythefloof) in the background!